Farvardinegan: Farvardinegan

 In the 19th day of Farvardin month, the ceremony of Farvardinegan is held to respect these eternal beings and the souls of the deceased.
 It is held with formalities among some of the Iranian Zoroastrians, especially in Yazd.
 In this ceremony that is called Farvardog nowadays, celebrants visit the graves of their deceased (in Tehran, and Firouzeh castle, the Zoroastrian graveyard.
 They burn agarwood and olibanum for the peace of the souls and put plants, fruits, candles and laraks on the graves.
 Larak is a combination of seven dried fruits.

 In Farvardog ceremony, seven Mobads enter and sit.
 People cover the laraks in a wrapper and place them in front of mobads.
 “Mobadyars” (mobad assistants) are also there.
 Mobads begin reading Avesta and sing a song from Farvardin Yesht (a part of Avesta) to bless the laraks.
 Then mobadyars pass the laraks to people.
 This ceremony is a collective prayer for the peace of the souls.
-In Yazd, this ceremony begins at 4 PM on the 19th of Farvardin.
+In Yazd, this ceremony begins at 4 p.m. on the 19th of Farvardin.
 In Tehran, the ceremony is not observed at a set time; instead, they visit the graves at whatever time is convenient.